-- The occurrence of a violation of Rule 32.2(a) of the 2012-2013 IAAF Rules a) - 77.
-The Sole Arbitrator notes that DHCMT has been found in both the Athlete's A-and B-sample taken on 10 August 2012 at the 2012 London Olympic Games.

-- 78. The Sole Arbitrator further notes that the Athlete did not appeal the IOC Decision to disqualify her results obtained in the hammer throw event at the 2012 London Olympic Games and that, in the present proceeding, the Athlete did not contest the adverse analytical finding (AAF). - 79.
-The Sole Arbitrator recalls that even the assertion, contained in the Athlete's letter to the IAAF dated 17 November 2017, according to which the AAF would only be due to the faulty methodology developed by Dr Rodchenkov, lacks any objective grounds and has, in substance, already been rejected by the CAS (see CAS 2017/A/5379 and CAS 2017/A/5422). - 80.
-DHCMT is an exogenous anabolic androgenic steroid prohibited under section S1.1.a. of WADA's 2012 Prohibited List. - 81.
+- The occurrence of a violation of Rule 32.2(a) of the 2012-2013 IAAF Rules a) - 76.
+The Sole Arbitrator notes that DHCMT has been found in the Athlete's A-sample provided on 6 August 2012 at the 2012 London Olympic Games and that the Athlete did not request the analysis of the B-Sample. - 77.
+The Sole Arbitrator further notes that the Athlete did not appeal the IOC's Decision to disqualify her results obtained in the hammer throw event at the 2012 London Olympic Games and that, in the present proceeding, the Athlete did not contest the adverse analytical finding (AAF). - 78.
+The Sole Arbitrator recalls that even the assertion, contained in the Athlete's letter to the IAAF dated 17 November 2017, according to which the AAF would only be due to the faulty methodology developed by Dr Rodchenkov, lacks any objective grounds and has, in substance, already been rejected by the CAS (see CAS 2017/A/5379 and CAS 2017/A/5422). - 79.
+DHCMT is an exogenous androgenic anabolic steroid prohibited under section S1.1.a. of WADA's 2012 Prohibited List. - 80.
 Based on the above, the Sole Arbitrator is comfortably satisfied that the Athlete violated Rule 32.2(a) of the 2012-2013 IAAF Rules.